mcknightlabs/rtmup/_posts/2016-03-12-pm-workflow.md

 - tech
 ---

+<p>UPDATE Jan 2017: The workflow described in this post has been replaced with one centered around JIRA and Confluence.</p>

 <p><em>This is the first post in a series about my project management workflow – how I wrangle problems, goals, and deadlines.</em></p>

 <p><strong>The biggest project management problems I face are as follows:</strong></p>